LiamMercier/SilentTanks/README.md

 ./packaging/windows/copy-dlls.sh builds/src/client/SilentTanks-Client.exe staging/
 ```

 You will likely see three WARNING lines corresponding to the icu library components, since they are not included in the licenses directory.
-If so, copy the license from the version being packaged.
+If so, copy the license from the version being packaged, though it is likely the license folder for the Qt6 version you are using already had these.

 ```
 mkdir -p staging/licenses/icu && cp /ucrt64/share/icu/77.1/LICENSE staging/licenses/icu